lovisabe/gittest/README.md

-# Sweet New Project
+# New Project

-This is a cool project
+This is a project

 ## This is a heading2

 ## Index.html

-This document
+This file is the html.

 ## Style.css